miklevin/MikeLev.in/_includes/cat_ai.md

 <ol>
+<li><a href="/blog/30-questions-with-bing-mostly-about-seo/">30 Questions with Bing, Mostly About SEO</a> (Fri Aug 11, 2023)
+<br/>Chat with Bing about MikeLev.in's project MyKoz.AI, a modern approach to finding value in life by mastering simple, lasting skills.
+Learn about MikeLev.in's vision, plans, and challenges in developing and launching the project, plus a long discussion tackling the future of the field of SEO and the general online experience of searchers and seekers, drawing parallels to libraries and the role of librarians.
+Also includes an examination of the role of publishers and advertisers in such exchanges.</li>
 <li><a href="/blog/jekyll-minimum-layout-default-html-stripped-down-for-github-pages/">Jekyll Minimum Layout Default HTML Stripped Down for Github Pages</a> (Thu Aug 10, 2023)
 <br/>Learn how to create a small static website with Jekyll and Github Pages.
 I'm taking a minimalist approach, stripping away the unnecessary JavaScript and CSS frameworks and coding up a styles.css file by hand.
 I'm also documenting the process, so you can follow along and launch your own site.</li>
 <li><a href="/blog/from-registered-domain-to-bare-minimum-site-100-free-from-scratch-in-1-hour/">From Registered Domain to Bare Minimum Site 100% Free & From Scratch in 1 Hour</a> (Wed Aug 09, 2023)